key-mystic/key-mystic/README.md

 ## Hi there 👋

+## - 😄 Pronouns: ...
+She/They
+## - 🔭 I’m currently working on ...
+A Personal Wiki Project for writing projects that can be updated over time.
+## - 🌱 I’m currently learning ... the Fundamentals
+## - 💬 Ask me about ...
+Personal Projects, TTRPGs, Stories
+## - 📫 How to reach me: ...
+Email (Keyontrelennox02@gmail.com)
+## - ⚡ Fun fact: ...
+I have successfully completed a 1-20 D&D Campaign while being the DM with no scheduling errors.

 <!--
 **key-mystic/key-mystic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.